Zazie: From 1995: Success

 Her 2004 album Rodéo was co-produced with Jean-Pierre Pilot and Philippe Paradis.
 The video for the single "Excuse-moi" features Zazie playing the role of an Indian woman who leaves her cheating husband.
 She followed this album up with a live album, Rodéo Tour in 2006.

 Her sixth album, Totem, was released in February 2007.
 Like her previous album, it was co-produced with Jean-Pierre Pilot and Philippe Paradis.
 The "Totem Tour" began on 1 July.

 Also in 2007, she wrote several songs for Christophe Willem's album, Inventaire.

 In June 2010, Zazie released a new single "Avant l'amour" (Before Love).
 Avant l'amour was the first single from the album "Za7ie"; it reached No. 54 on the French SNEP radio airplay chart.

 "Za7ie" was constructed as a concept project of 49 songs, split into seven theme albums of seven songs each.
 A shorter version with 14 songs was released in September 2010, with the 49 song project released as a box set in November of the same year.

 Zazie announced eighth album, "Cyclo", which is scheduled for release in spring 2013.
 The album was produced by Olivier Coursier of AaRON and mixed by Tony Hoffer.

 In 2015, she released her ninth album "Encore heureux".

-On May 24, 2018, Zazie released a single "Speed".
-Her tenth studio album, "Essenciel" was released on September 7, 2018.
-On October 5, the SNEP announces that the disc is certified gold.
-On February 15, 2019 "Essenciel" was certified platinum for more than 100,000 copies sold. on February 15, 2019.
+On 24 May 2018, Zazie released a single "Speed".
+Her tenth studio album, "Essenciel" was released on 7 September 2018.
+On 5 October, the SNEP announces that the disc is certified gold.
+On 15 February 2019 "Essenciel" was certified platinum for more than 100,000 copies sold. on 15 February 2019.

 Her new tour "Essenciel Tour" began in March 2019.